The Full accident report can be read here. (Department of Transport)

 the two trains had arrived and detained by each respective red signal.

-These trains were the 20:40 Liverpool to Hull, a four car
+These trains were the 20:40 Liverpool Lime Street to Hull (1E89) , a four car

 Aberystwyth mail, hauled by class